Sullivanstatistics/saved-old-course/chapter5.md

 | Obese | 35|

+In our last example this only worked for a single BMI value.
+Your next task will be to make this iterate through a vector of values.

 *** =instructions

 - Consider the variable `bmi`.
-- Write `if`, `elseif` and `else` statements to match the table above.
+- Use `if`, `elseif` and `else` statements from your previous work.
-- Make sure you know what Boolean you need.
-- Start with the underweight category and move your way down through the chart for this.
+- Loop through the vector `bmi` and print out the BMI categories for each patient.

 *** =hint